Skip to Content

 Water

 Watering carefully must prevent this disease and keep the foliage dry.
 How To Control Septoria Leaf Spot?
 Water management is a must control.
-You should not overhead water your tomato plants.
-Keeping the foliage dry is the utmost priority.
+It would be best if you did not overhead water your tomato plants.
+Keeping the vegetation dry is the utmost priority.
 Instead, use Drip Irrigation.
 Drip Tape.
-Soaker Hose, all of which will provide adequate water to your plants while keeping the plant itself dry.
+Soaker Hose, all of which will provide adequate water to your plants while keeping the Plant itself dry.

 Foliage